FacilityKit Blog

 SNF Staffing Schedule Template: How to Build Shifts That Actually Work

-Most SNF staffing schedule templates fail not because they’re missing data — they fail because they’re missing the right data.
-This guide covers the 7 columns every skilled nursing shift schedule needs, how to do PPD math that survives surveyor scrutiny, census-based staffing matrices, and the 5 template mistakes that quietly generate F725 and F726 citations.
+Most SNF staffing schedule templates fail not because they're missing data — they fail because they're missing the right data.
+The 5 template mistakes that quietly generate F725 and F726 citations.

 SNF Plan of Correction Examples & Template: What Surveyors Want to See

 The CMS-2567 just landed.
 You have 10 calendar days.
-This guide gives you a fully annotated SNF plan of correction template, complete examples for F880 (infection control), F686 (pressure ulcers), and F726 (staffing), the 7 rejection patterns to avoid, and formatting tips that get plans accepted on first review.
+Fully annotated SNF plan of correction template with complete examples for F880, F686, and F726 — plus the 7 rejection patterns to avoid.

 MDS Section GG Coding Mistakes That Cost You Thousands in PDPM Reimbursement

 Section GG drives PT and OT payment under PDPM — and five coding errors are bleeding revenue from facilities nationwide.
-Learn the most common GG mistakes, their reimbursement impact, a 4-step fix system, and how to audit your current coding before your next MDS review cycle.
+The most common GG mistakes, their reimbursement impact, and a 4-step fix system.

 The Complete Guide to 30-Day Readmission Prevention in Skilled Nursing

 Every hospital readmission within 30 days of SNF discharge is a signal — and a cost.
-This guide covers the 7-department readmission prevention protocol, week-by-week 30-day checklist, IDT huddle structure with Red-Yellow-Green system, and post-discharge call scripts for 48hr, 7-day, and 14-day follow-ups.
+The 7-department readmission prevention protocol, week-by-week checklist, and Red-Yellow-Green IDT huddle system.

 Behavioral Health Documentation in Skilled Nursing: F-757 Compliance Guide

-F-757 citations rarely happen because a facility prescribed the wrong medication — they happen because the documentation can’t justify it.
-This guide covers the 5 documentation failures that generate citations, behavior log requirements, PRN psychotropic protocol, Gradual Dose Reduction documentation, and what surveyors actually review in behavioral health records.
+F-757 citations rarely happen because a facility prescribed the wrong medication — they happen because the documentation can't justify it.
+The 5 documentation failures that generate citations and what surveyors review.

 Plan of Correction Template for Nursing Homes: The Complete PoC Writing Guide

 Just got your Statement of Deficiencies?
-Here’s a free plan of correction template for nursing homes — including all 5 CMS-required elements, the most common rejection mistakes, good vs. bad corrective action examples for real F-tags, and a step-by-step writing process for DONs and administrators who need to get this right the first time.
+Free plan of correction template for nursing homes — including all 5 CMS-required elements, the most common rejection mistakes, and a step-by-step writing process.

 MDS Assessment Templates for Skilled Nursing: The Coordinator's Complete Toolkit

 The MDS coordinator protects more Medicare reimbursement than anyone else in the building — and most facilities give them a blank form and a prayer.
-Here’s what proper MDS 3.0 documentation actually requires, the coding errors that cost SNFs thousands per stay, a section-by-section reference of what each part of the MDS drives, and what a real MDS template toolkit looks like.
+What proper MDS 3.0 documentation actually requires.

 QAPI Plan Template for Nursing Homes: Build a Program That Actually Works

 Your QAPI program is federally required.
-It’s also the most consistently faked piece of compliance documentation in skilled nursing.
-Most facilities have a binder that says “QAPI” on the spine and a PIP that hasn’t been updated since 2022.
-Here’s the practical template for all 5 required elements, what F865–F868 surveyors actually cite, how to run QAPI meetings that drive real change, and PIP examples that close.
+It's also the most consistently faked piece of compliance documentation in skilled nursing.
+The practical template for all 5 required elements.

 Nursing Home Staffing Schedule Template: PPD Calculations, Census-Based Shift Coverage, and F725–F726 Survey Readiness

 Every DON has gotten that 4:47 AM text — three call-offs, one shift, zero backup plan.
-A good staffing template won’t stop the call-offs, but it’ll stop the chaos.
-Here’s what it should actually include: census-based matrices, daily PPD tracking, call-off documentation, PBJ reconciliation, and the survey-ready compliance layer that keeps F725–F726 off your report.
+A good staffing template won't stop the call-offs, but it'll stop the chaos.
+Here's what it should actually include.

 We Reviewed 100 Plans of Correction.
 Here's Why 80% Are Garbage.